chinkleet1996/chinkleet1996/README.md

 * **Best Practice:** Bootstrap your site with all of Adobe's latest recommended practices.
 * **Low-Code:** Edit your templates, create content, deploy your CSS, and your site is ready for go-live.
 * **Cloud-Ready:** If desired, use [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html) to go-live in few days and ease scalability and maintenance.
-* **Dispatcher:** contains dispatcher information with Cloud Manager environment [Dispatcher configuration](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html) that ensures speed and security.
+* **Dispatcher:** Contains Dispatcher information with Cloud Manager environment [Dispatcher configuration](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html) that ensures speed and security.
 * **Multi-Site:** If needed, the archetype generates the content structure for a [multi-language and multi-region setup](https://docs.adobe.com/content/help/en/experience-manager-65/administering/introduction/msm.html).
 * **Core Components:** Authors can create nearly any layout with our versatile components [set of standardized components](https://github.com/adobe/aem-core-wcm-components).
 * **Editable Templates:** Assemble virtually any [template without code](https://docs.adobe.com/content/help/en/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html), and define what the authors are allowed to edit.